Show/Hide Right Push Menu

 4-2.
 Course Format

 This course is taught bilingually in Chinese and English.
-During the first five days, classes will be conducted online via Microsoft Teams, and the meeting links will be announced on the NCCU Moodle.
-Students are also required to attend the in-person session on the final day, which includes a special lecture in the morning and final presentations in the afternoon.
-Students are expected to participate in all course sessions, and attendance at the in-person session on the final day is required.
+During the first five days, classes will be conducted online via Google Meet, and the meeting links will be announced on NCCU Moodle.
+The final day includes an in-person session, featuring a special lecture in the morning and final presentations in the afternoon.
+To earn course credit, students are expected to attend the in-person session, participate fully in course activities, and complete all required learning tasks..

 4-3.
 Attendance and Participation

-Students are required to submit a daily reflection after each class as a record of attendance and an important part of the course’s learning process.
-Students who fail to submit reflections twice consecutively will no longer have access to course materials and resources on the Moodle.
+Students are required to submit a daily reflection after each class as a record of attendance and an important part of the course's learning process.
+To encourage participation and engagement with the course, students who do not submit reflections for twice consecutively will no longer have access to course materials and resources on Moodle.

 4-4.
 Course Materials